Where did GIS begin?

 We go from static paper maps to dynamic digital maps.

-We go from basic analysis to more complex problem solving.
+Now, we go from basic analysis to more complex problem solving.

 When you compare John Snow in the past, to the present technology-savvy John Snow, you have to ask yourself one question: